motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 <a name="installation"></a>
 ## 🛠️ Installation

-## Option 1: Install from AUR
+## Option 1: Install from AUR (Recommended)
-Warning!
-Due to AUR technical work, this package cannot be installed now due to version mismatch!
-Please wait until I can push the latest version to AUR.
+The script is officially available in the Arch User Repository.
+You can install it using your favorite AUR helper:

+For yay:
+`yay -S arch-smart-update`
+For paru:
+`paru -S arch-smart-update`

 ## Option 2: Manual Installation
 If you choose to install the script manually, keep in mind that you will also have to manually download new versions to ensure stability: